-COMMUNICATION SKILLS FOR THE PROFESSIONAL CERTIFICATE Total Credits: 21
+COMMUNICATION SKILLS FOR THE PROFESSIONAL CERTIFICATE Total Credits: 21 equivalent writing assessment test score

 The Communication Skills for the Professional Certificate prepares students with strong professional communication skills applicable to a wide-variety of employment situations.
 The certificate also familiarizes students with communication technologies.
 Students are prepared for continued education in communication studies.